Small Cell Lung Cancer: The Basics

 Screening

-Smokers or former heavy smokers can have a special test (CT scan) to screen for lung cancer.
+Smokers or former heavy smokers can have a CT scan to screen for lung cancer.
 This test can find lung cancer sooner and may help patients live longer.
-Talk to your healthcare provider to decide if this test is right for you.
+Talk to your healthcare provider about if you should have this test.

 Signs of Lung Cancer